-- 1. Discussing what has happened with their Personal Tutor, College Nurse, Warden, Counsellor or member of staff of their choice. - 2.
+- 1. Discussing what has happened with their Personal Tutor, College Nurse, boarding staff, Counsellor or member of staff of their choice. - 2.
 Discovering why the student became involved. - 3.
 Establishing the wrong doing and need to change. - 4.
 Informing the parents to help change the attitude of the student (in cases of serious bullying).

-If possible, the students involved in bullying incidents will be reconciled.
+If possible, the students involved in bullying incidents will be reconciled and supported in identifying coping strategies.

 It is essential that the victim and the bully(ies) are seen later to ascertain if the situation has improved.
 Personal Tutors meet with their students individually each week and hence will address this aspect during their weekly meetings.
+House Parents will also monitor the situation after school and during weekends and will have regular conversations with both - the victim and bully to ensure the situation is improving and an agreed plan of actions is effective.